UK warns Russia will face severe sanctions if it puts 'puppet regime' in Ukraine | Politics

 "There'll be very serious consequences if Russia takes this move to try and invade but also install a puppet regime," British Deputy Prime Minister Dominic Raab told Sky News.
 Britain made the accusation https://www.reuters.com/world/uk/uk-accuses-kremlin-trying-install-pro-russian-leader-ukraine-2022-01-22 late on Saturday, also saying Russian intelligence officers had been in contact with a number of former Ukrainian politicians as part of plans for an invasion.

-The Russian Foreign Ministry dismissed the comments as "disinformation," accusing Britain and NATO of "escalating tensions" over Ukraine.
-The British claims came after the top U.S. and Russian diplomats failed https://www.reuters.com/world/top-diplomats-us-russia-meet-geneva-soaring-ukraine-tensions-2022-01-21 on Friday to make a major breakthrough in talks to resolve the crisis over Ukraine, although they agreed to keep talking.
-Mykhailo Podolyak, a Ukrainian adviser to the presidential office, said the allegations should be taken seriously.
+The Russian Foreign Ministry dismissed the British allegation as "disinformation," accusing NATO of "escalating tensions" over Ukraine.
+The British claims came after the top U.S. and Russian diplomats failed https://www.reuters.com/world/top-diplomats-us-russia-meet-geneva-soaring-ukraine-tensions-2022-01-21 on Friday to make a major breakthrough in talks to resolve the crisis over Ukraine, which was sparked when Russia began massing troops near its border with the country.
+Officials in Moscow have insisted they have no plans to invade, and both they and their American counterparts have agreed to keep talking.
+But tension remains high.

-The accusations, first made in a statement by the foreign ministry, come at a time of high tensions with the West over Russia's massing of troops near the border with Ukraine.
-Moscow has insisted it has no plans to invade.
+In Washington, the U.S. State Department announced it was ordering the departure of eligible family members from Embassy Kyiv due to the threat of Russian military action.
+U.S. President Joe Biden has begun considering options for boosting America's military assets in the region, senior administration officials said, after meeting top national security aides at his Camp David retreat on Saturday.

+The New York Times said Biden was mulling plans to send 1,000 to 5,000 troops to Eastern European countries, with the possibility of increasing the number should tensions flare further.
+A senior administration official declined to confirm the numbers on Sunday but said "we are developing plans and we are consulting with allies to determine options moving forward."

 "This morning I already read in all the news publications this conspiracy theory: absolutely unproven, absolutely unfounded," Murayev told Reuters https://www.reuters.com/world/uk/ukrainian-politician-mocks-stupid-uk-claims-he-could-lead-kremlin-puppet-2022-01-23 in a video call, adding he was considering legal action.
 He denied having any contact with Russian intelligence officers and dismissed the idea that he could be in league with the Kremlin as "stupid," given he was placed under Russian sanctions in 2018.

-The British foreign ministry declined to provide evidence to back its accusations.
-A ministry source said it was not usual practice to share intelligence, and the details had only been declassified after careful consideration to deter Russian aggression.
-In a message to Reuters, Ukrainian adviser Podolyak acknowledged there was doubt among Ukrainians as to whether Murayev was "too ridiculous a figure" to be the Kremlin's pick to lead Ukraine.
 But he added that Russia had propped up previously minor figures in leadership positions in annexed Crimea and separatist-held Donbass.
 Therefore "one should take this information as seriously as possible," he said.
-According to a poll by the Razumkov’s Centre think tank conducted in December 2021, Murayev was ranked seventh among candidates for the 2024 presidential election, with 6.3% support.

-'DEEPLY CONCERNING' The United States has described the alleged plotting over Ukraine as deeply concerning, and U.S. officials appear to be bracing for Russian action.
+'DEEPLY CONCERNING' The United States has described the alleged plotting over Ukraine as deeply concerning, and U.S. officials said they were bracing for Russian action.

-On Sunday the State Department said it was ordering the departure of eligible family members of staff from its embassy in Ukraine and said all U.S. citizens should consider leaving due to the threat of military action from Russia.
-"The Department of State authorized the voluntary departure of U.S. direct hire employees and ordered the departure of eligible family members from Embassy Kyiv due to the continued threat of Russian military action," it said in a statement.
+The State Department on Sunday also authorised the voluntary departure of U.S. government employees and said all Americans should considering departing immediately.
+"The Department of State authorised the voluntary departure of U.S. direct hire employees and ordered the departure of eligible family members from Embassy Kyiv due to the continued threat of Russian military action," it said in a statement.

 U.S. Secretary of State Antony Blinken has so far rebuffed calls to immediately impose economic sanctions on Russia, saying on Sunday that doing so would undercut the West's ability to deter potential Russian aggression against Ukraine.
-Western countries including the United States have threatened sanctions https://www.reuters.com/markets/europe/how-financial-western-sanctions-might-target-russia-2022-01-19 with profound economic effects if Russia moves forward with an attack on Ukraine.
+The United States has sent military assistance to Ukraine but held back from sending American personnel.

+As U.S. troop deployments were discussed, a separate senior administration official said U.S. economic penalties on Russia would have far-reaching consequences if it invades Ukraine.
+The United States would use the Foreign Direct Product Rule to restrict the export to Russia of products incorporating microelectronics based on U.S. equipment, software or technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)